L ooking for email pop up examples to borrow some inspiration from? You're in the right place!

 A new way to capture emails in a pop up is by using video in your pop up window.
 It helps you target your highly engaged readers who may be more likely to take action after watching the video.

-Scott Wyden Kivowitz is a photographer, educator, blogger, and author, who uses a targeted video-based pop to capture email addresses for his list.
+Scott Wyden Kivowitz is a photographer, educator, blogger, and author, who uses a targeted video-based pop up to capture email addresses for his list.

 Scott converts 3.3% of his site visitors, adding dozens of new people to his email list every month, and growing it 328% overall.
 He offers this course for free to visitors and then uses his email list to convert them towards his more in-depth, paid course.

+One of the best pop up examples is a Yes/No pop up.
 A Yes/No newsletter pop up can be a powerful way to increase your email list using a simple psychological effect: When people start a process, they’re more likely to finish it (mainly because they want to achieve closure, which gives them a certain sense of satisfaction).

 Because you’ve already started the opt-in process by clicking Yes or No in the website pop up message, you’re more likely to enter your email address at the next stage.